 Storage fees are a part of being an FBA seller.

-By ‘chasing the buy box’, I mean, don’t put yourself in the position where you have to clear out inventory to make those payments, dropping your price down to the floor or offering 3 for 1’s, just to cover your fees.
+“Chasing the buy box” means putting yourself in the position where you have to clear out inventory to make those storage payments, dropping your price down to the floor or offering 3 for 1’s, just to cover your fees.

 When it comes to Amazon, there will be rainy days.
 If we can look back at point number 2, knowing the state of your inventory is about more than having enough stock to meet demand.
 It’s about a long-term, sustainable Amazon strategy that allows you to turn a profit, not simply exist.

-If you’re buying today for sales that will be made weeks down the line, with no indication of what your inventory levels are doing in the interim, that makes no sense in the long run.
-You will nickle and dime yourself out of business eventually.
+Buying today for sales that will be made weeks down the line, with no indication of what your inventory levels are doing in the interim, makes no sense in the long run.
+You will eventually nickel-and dime-yourself out of business.

 What Can You Do?